Hygrophorus speciosus

-Hygrophorus speciosus is a species of fungus in the genus Hygrophorus.
-While edible, the flavor of most Hygrophorus species is considered bland.
+Hygrophorus speciosus, commonly known as the larch waxy cap, is a species of fungus in the genus Hygrophorus.
 It has a bright red-orange cap which yellows with age, and a white or yellow stem; both are slimy, but the fruit bodies are less so with age.
 The gills are whitish to light yellow, and decurrent.
+Lookalike species include H. hypothejus and H. pyrophilus.

 The species can be found inland within the Pacific Northwest, in areas where larch is plentiful.

-Hygrophorus hypothejus is a similar species.
+While edible, the flavor of most Hygrophorus species is considered bland.